LatentOtto/CareerAI/README.md

 ---

-## The core idea: propose → validate → repair
+## The core idea: Propose → Validate → Repair

 The LLM **proposes**; deterministic gates **dispose**.
 No LLM ever finalizes a configuration that the rules engine has not passed.
 That is the moat — it makes